Languages @ ISS

 - The students are integrated for most content instruction, with some small-group, mini lessons.

-- Students who speak neither English nor German choose a main language and are encouraged to use their mother tongue whenever relevant to help their cognitive development.
+- Students who speak neither English nor German choose a main language and are encouraged to use their home language whenever relevant to help their cognitive development.
 (Inter-lingual classrooms.
 Eithne Gallagher)

 How is this done in the Primary School?